 Dr Quint’s clinical activities at the University of Michigan involve:

-- DSD care: Dr. Quint’s is involved as a provider in the University of Michigan Clinical Center for Disorders/ differences of Sex Development (DSD).
-Her specific expertise within the team is in the reproductive and gynecological aspects, both medically and surgically, of girls and women with DSD
+DSD care: Dr. Quint is a provider in the University of Michigan Clinical Center for Disorders/Differences of Sex Development (DSD).
+Her specific expertise within the team is related to the reproductive and gynecological aspects, both medically and surgically, of girls and women with DSD